Castelvill/OpenTxT/README.md

 - write (name) start (…) end write - open or create a text file, put cursor on the end of this file and start writing into it with text found between the "start" and the "end write" instructions;
 - rewrite (name) start…end write - open or create a text file, remove its content and start writing into it with text found between the “start” and the "end write" instructions;
 - "(text)" - write text found in the quotation marks on the stdout;
+- endl - go to a new line;
 - add (reg) (number) - add <number> to the register;
 - sub (reg) (number) - substract <number> from the register;
 - mul (reg) (number) - multiply the register by the <number>;